SCAuFish/ScratchGan-/research_log.md

 1. Train BERT_Cloze for 10 epochs and it reaches pretty decent word prediction result.
 For example when asked to predict which word fits in `"the [] has caused panic around the world"`, top five candidates are ['incident']['attack']['case']['shooting']['virus'].

 2. As a result of above, maybe we can try with BERT text generator by giving all mask words at first?

+## Apr.
+6th
+1. Now training BERT_Generator to complete a sentence given the previous part of the sentence.

+## Apr.
+11th
+1. Using BERT to directly generate a sentence does not perform very well.
+It starts with a sentence covered all by masks, and generate word one by one revealing the word under the mask.
+A possible modification: first generate the word on the position with highest confidence?
+So that the word generation does not have to follow the order from left to right.
+2. Let's first make the sentence scorer, scoring each word choice in the sentence.